-“In bringing an important life back into the conversation during divided political times, this book spotlights a steadfast hero and brilliant writer still worth admiring today.” –Kirkus, STARRED REVIEW
+“In bringing an important life back into the conversation during divided political times, this book spotlights a steadfast hero and brilliant writer still worth admiring today.” –Kirkus Reviews, STARRED REVIEW

 “Excerpts from Martí’s Versos sencillos thoughtfully underscore this moving account of his crusade for justice.” –Publisher’s Weekly, STARRED REVIEW